finos/FDC3/docs/api/spec.md

 ```
 #### Joining channels

-To join a channel. one calls
+To join a system channel. one calls

 ```js
 fdc3.joinChannel(redChannel.id);